CarlRaymond/jquery.cardswipe/README.md

 While this plugin can scan a credit card or debit card account number, it does not validate or verify that data in any way, and cannot by itself process a credit card transaction.

+# How To Use It
+If you are scanning credit cards like Visa, MasterCard, or American Express, there are built-in parsers within the plugin that can recognize those formats.
+A built-in generic parser will parse up to three lines of data.

+# Sample Pages
+The sample page [demo-simple.html](demo.html) shows a basic example of using the plugin with the builit-in parsers.

+The plugin defines four custom events which are fired during the scanning process.
+They are `scanstart.cardswipe`, `scanend.cardswipe`, `success.cardswipe`, and `failure.cardswipe`.
+You can bind listeners to these events to update your page's user interface to provide visual feedback about the scan.
+The `success.cardswipe` event handler will receive two parameters, the `event` object and the scanned data.
+This is the same data that is passed to the `complete` callback.
+The callback is invoked first, and then the event is fired.
+The sample page [demo-events.html](events.html) shows an example of using event listeners.

+If you have trouble using your scanner and cards with the sample pages, try scanning a card into a plain-text editor like `vi` or `notepad`.
+If the scanned data does not start with a `%` followed by a letter, this plugin will not be able to work with your cards and reader.
+However, if the `%` and a letter are present, but there is a consistent prefix ahead of it, you may be able to use the plugin by configuring the `prefixCharacter` property.
+See an example below.

 # Card Formats
 Magnetic cards encode data in up to three tracks.
 This expects a card that encodes data on track 1, though it also reads tracks 2 and 3.
 Most cards use track 1.
 This won't recognize cards that don't use track 1,